fr3fou/dotfiles/.config/nvim/README.md

 4. `pip3 install neovim --user`
 5. Run `nvim`, type `:PlugInstall` and restart `nvim`
 6. If you're going to be using `wakatime`, you'll be prompted to add your API key, otherwise, remove the line in `init.vim`
+7. For Go development, run `:GoUpdateBinaries` (not 100% if it's done automatically by `:PlugInstall`

 ## Plugins